 In sum, the whole electric car push is a farce.
-It can’t work on the path its on now, with only batteries, yet a simple switch to a hybrid using a small, clean-burning engine is the straightforward solution.
+It can’t work on the path it’s on now, with only batteries.
+Yet a simple switch to a hybrid using a small, clean-burning engine is the straightforward solution.

-Again, there’s also the intention to get us out of private transportation altogether.
+We mustn’t forget, either, there’s also the intention to get us out of private transportation altogether.

 And More, Yet More Bailouts?